 Not to mention, the initial work carried out when putting together the content, messaging, structure and narrative – combined with the visual output often translates and spins off into many other marketing and sales communications – which can pay dividends when you get it right.

-Here are some other ways to demonstrate the ROI of an interactive presentation:
+Here are some other ways to demonstrate the digital marketing ROI of an interactive presentation:

 1. Purchase influence